zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

     Note the Inventory spread sheet is listed under SampleApp.

-    Now, in order to do a mashup of the data sets, **hold control** and **select** “Product -> Product” from the subject area and “Stock” and “Demand” from the spreadsheet source.
+    Now, in order to do a mashup of the data sets, **hold control** and **select** "Product -> Product" from the subject area and "Stock" and "Demand" from the spreadsheet source.

-    **Right Click** and **Select** “Pick Visualization.”
+    **Right Click** and **Select** "Pick Visualization."
     Explore the data elements panel on the left.
     ![](./images/asdvff16.png " ")

-    **Select** “Bar”
+    **Select** "Bar"
     ![](./images/asdvff17.png " ")

-13. Arranging both the metrics “Stock” and “Demand” in the Y axis respectively, the graph should render as shown in the image.
+13. Arranging both the metrics "Stock" and "Demand" in the Y axis respectively, the graph should render as shown in the image.

-   Looking at the bar chart, it can be easily seen that for “MicroPod” and “SoundNano,” the demand is greater than the current stock level.
+   Looking at the bar chart, it can be easily seen that for "MicroPod" and "SoundNano," the demand is greater than the current stock level.

    For other products, the relationship between Stock and Demand is not significantly different.